Menu

 WDPS Cycle Development and Wider Outdoor Learning - September 2022 | West Denton Primary School

 This week, our Y4 children enjoyed their weekly ukulele sessions delivered by John from the Newcastle Music Service.
 Nathan has delivered Rocksteady music sessions to our budding performers and musicians.
-Phase 1 are also enjoying their Animal Pageant music workshops.
 Our Reception children are having fun learning in their weekly music session delivered by Jane from Newcastle Music Service.
+This week some of our students began piano lessons too.

 Mrs. McHatton has enjoyed delivering the WDPS Life Skills Challenge Award (LSCA) to our children on a rota basis.
+I am enjoying helping her deliver a lunchtime Bushcraft Club too.
 Mrs. Williams continues to develop our children's bike-handling skills and give them confidence in this life-enhancing skill.

 Clubs